Paul LePage

 Paul Richard LePage (/ləˈpeɪdʒ/; born October 9, 1948) is an American businessman and politician who served as the 74th governor of Maine from 2011 to 2019.
 A member of the Republican Party, he previously served as the mayor of Waterville, Maine, from 2004 to 2011 and as a city councilor for Waterville from 1998 to 2002.

-LePage was elected mayor of Waterville in 2003 and reelected in 2008.
-He ran for governor of Maine in the 2010 election, winning with 37 percent of the vote in a five-candidate race.
-He was re-elected with a stronger plurality, 48 percent of the vote, in a three-candidate election in 2014.
-During his tenure as governor, he made extensive use of his veto power, vetoing 652 bills as of July 2018, more than the total by all Maine governors over the previous 100 years combined.
+In 2010, LePage was elected governor, winning with 37% of the vote in a race with four major candidates.
+In 2014, he was re-elected in a less crowded election with 48% of the vote.
+During his tenure as governor, LePage made extensive use of his veto power, vetoing 652 bills as of July 2018 – more than all of Maine's governors over the previous 100 years combined.
 LePage was known for making controversial remarks on various issues.
+LePage was unable to seek re-election to a third term due to term limits laws in Maine, and was succeeded by Democrat Janet Mills.
+After initially retiring from politics, he mounted an unsuccessful bid for governor in 2022.

-LePage was unable to seek a third term due to Maine's term limit laws and was succeeded by Democrat Janet Mills.
-After leaving office he announced his retirement from politics and established residency in Florida.
-In 2021, LePage re-established residency in Maine and announced a third run for governor.
-He faced no primary opposition but lost to Mills by 13 percentage points in the 2022 general election.
-After his loss he returned to Florida.
-LePage once again returned to Maine, and on May 5, 2025, he announced his candidacy for Maine's 2nd congressional district in 2026.
+In 2025, LePage announced his candidacy for Maine's 2nd congressional district in 2026.